bitbar/test-samples/appium/sample-scripts/python/README.md

 * testdroid_password - your Testdroid Cloud password

-* testdroid_project - you can set this value as a environment variable or set in the script.
-This is the name you want to give to your project in Testdroid Cloud
+* testdroid_project - you can set this value as an environment variable or set in the script.
+This is the name you want to give to your project in Testdroid Cloud.
+Each project must have a unique name, which can also be modified later

 * testdroid_testrun - name of this test run.
-Is set here or read from environment variable
+Is set here or read from environment variable.
+Test run names can also be modified, even for every test run

 * testdroid_app - should be the name of the app you uploaded to cloud.
-Eg. if you uploaded your app using the uploade.py script this would look like 'f4660af0-10f3-46e9-932b-0622f497b0d2/Testdroid.apk'
+Eg. if you uploaded your app using the upload.py script this would look like 'f4660af0-10f3-46e9-932b-0622f497b0d2/Testdroid.apk'